mrevans7/ST558_Project2/Tuesday-Report.md

 ## Split into Train/Test Data

-Finally, we will use the `sample()` function to split the initial data into a traning a testing set.
+Finally, we will use the `sample()` function to split the initial data into a training a testing set.
 The training set will include 70% of the initial data, while the testing set will include the other 30%.
 We’ll also use the `set.seed()` function to make the results of this report reproducible.